Family Health Center of KalamazooExpanded Flagship Location

-Construction costs were funded by a grant through the American Recovery and Reinvestment Act that the federal stimulus program passed in 2009 which was the largest of three grants made to Federally Qualified Health Centers in Michigan.
-The funds from the grant allowed for an innovative residency program for the FHC campus in partnership with Michigan State University’s Kalamazoo Center for Medical Studies (KCMS).
-Sixteen new doctors and three preceptors will provide services to an additional 256 patients a day, 1,280 per week and 62,720 patients annually.
+The majority of the construction costs were funded by a grant through the American Recovery and Reinvestment Act that the federal stimulus program passed in 2009, the largest of three grants made to Federally Qualified Health Centers in Michigan.
+Funds from the grant allowed for an innovative residency program for the FHC campus in partnership with Michigan State University’s Kalamazoo Center for Medical Studies (KCMS).
+Sixteen new doctors and three preceptors will provide affordable Healthcare services to an additional 256 patients a day (1,280 patients per week) and 62,720 patients annually.